emaefaesa/mf-capstone-project-frontend/README.md

 # CADDS!😺 Building (and assimilating) my first MERN app!
 (Mongo, Express, React.JS, Node)

 Ok, ok...
-CADDS is is a MERN app that displays some of the coolest restaurants around the world and allows experienced users to create more restaurants and display them on the web.
+CADDS is is a MERN app that displays some...

      /\_/\
     ( o.o )